Southern California weather forecast for Monday

-LOS ANGELES (KABC) --Warmer temperatures are on tap across the Southland on Monday, with highs hitting the 70s and 80s.
+LOS ANGELES (KABC) --SoCal will see some morning clouds and mild temperatures Monday, but a warmup is coming later in the week.

-Los Angeles and Orange counties will see warm temperatures in the mid-70s among clear skies.
+Los Angeles and Orange counties will see morning clouds with a high of 79 Monday.
+By Friday, temps will hit the upper 80s.

-The valleys and Inland Empire will see slightly warmer temps with a high of 81 degrees despite partly cloudy skies.
+The valleys and Inland Empire will be sunny and warm with a high of 83.

-The beaches will be mild with highs in the mid-70s and southwest swells creating 2-3 foot surf.
+Beach communities will see morning clouds and surf of 2 to 4 feet, reaching a high temperature of 72.

-Mountain communities will be cooler with clear skies and temps in the low 60s.
-Overnight temperatures will be in the mid-20s.
+The mountain areas will see cool temps, reaching only 59 during the day and 39 at night.

 Live radar: abc7.la/LiveMEGADOPPLER